 There are a lot of sites out there designed for spelling practice.
 I thought it would be helpful to create a “The Best…” list to narrow them down a bit.

-Number eleven are spelling quizzes from The Interlink Language Center.
+Spelling quizzes from The Interlink Language Center.
 They’re simple exercises, but there are a lot of them.

-Number three is the Visual Thesaurus Spelling Bee.
+The Visual Thesaurus Spelling Bee.
 You don’t have to register to play, and it automatically adapts to your spelling ability.
 It remembers which words you got right and wrong and quizzes you periodically on words at your spelling level that you spelled incorrectly in the past.
 A human voice, and not a computerized one, says the words.
 Plus, it shows you a diagram of similar words.
 It doesn’t give you a sentence example using the word, but I guess you can’t have everything…

-Number two is The Spelling Bee from Annenberg Media.
+The Spelling Bee from Annenberg Media.
 Not only does it let you pick your level of difficulty, provide audio support, and give the words in context, but the context is not just in a sentence — it tells you a story.

 The British Council has just unveiled a new feature on their site called Speak And Spell.
 It has lots of interactives.